In the first blog on the new media, I offered some general and practical advice on how to engage with media responsibly.

 CONTROL THE AMOUNT OF TIME YOU SPEND CONSUMING MEDIA

-I am not going to suggest how you choose to discipline yourself.
+I am not going to suggest ways to discipline yourself.
 You should do that with a clear head about your other responsibilities and what you can cope with.

 I am a heavy user of media – always have been.
-It’s my job.
-But I’ve been overwhelmed by the last three or so months of drama.
+I have emotional callouses.
+It’s been my job for 40 years.
+But even I have been overwhelmed by the dramas of 2020.
 So, I’ve fenced off my time.
 I’m not rigid about it, but as an example I’ll catch up with news on radio in the morning and some overseas websites, revisit those websites a couple of times during the day and then a night TV news bulletin.
 If there’s nothing new, I’ll switch off.